hphelion/documentation/network-quickstart.md

 		--image (required) - The ID number for the boot image to use.
 Use the nova image-list command to view a list of images and IDs.

+	Optional arguments

-		--meta (optional) - Metadata to associate with the instance for use with the metadata service.
+		--meta - Metadata to associate with the instance for use with the metadata service.

-		--file (optional) - File(s) from the local server to store on the new instance.
+		--file - File(s) from the local server to store on the new instance.
 You may store up to 5 files.

-		--key_name (optional) - The name of the key pair that should be used.
+		--key_name - The name of the key pair that should be used.
 The key pair must already exist.

-		--user_data (optional) - User data file to pass into the metadata server.
+		--user_data - User data file to pass into the metadata server.

-		--availability_zone (optional) -- The availability zone for instance placement.
+		--availability_zone -- The availability zone for instance placement.
+If not specified, an availability zone is assigned.

-		--security_groups (optional) - The name of the security group to use.
+		--security_groups - The name of the security group to use.

-		--block_device_mapping (optional) - A definition of any block devices to attach to the instance.
-For onformaton, see [Block mapping](#blockmapping).
+		--block_device_mapping - A definition of any block devices to attach to the instance.
+For informaton, see [Block mapping](#blockmapping).

-		--nic (optional) - Create a network interface card (NIC) on the server.
+		--nic - Create a network interface card (NIC) on the server.
 Specify the option multiple times to create multiple NICs.
 Use either the UUID or IPv4 fixed address for the NIC.

-			- nic net-id:UUID to attach the NIC using the UUID (optional)
+			- nic net-id:UUID to attach the NIC using the UUID
-			- nic v4-fixed-ip:IPv4_fixed_address for NIC (optional). port-id: attach NIC to port with this UUID (optional)
+			- nic v4-fixed-ip:IPv4_fixed_address for NIC (optional). port-id: attach NIC to port with this UUID

-		--config-drive (optional) - Enables configuration drive.
+		--config-drive - Enables configuration drive.

-		--name (required) - The name for the instance.
+		--name - The name for the instance.

 	The following example is a Novaclient command to create an XSmall Ubuntu 12.04 instance.
 The following example boots from image 75845 on a selected network.

-	    nova boot --flavor "100" --image "75845" --key_name "az1" --security_groups "default" -block_device_mapping vda=50357:::0 --nic network-id=UUID1 TEST_SERVER
+	    nova boot --flavor "100" --image "75845" --key_name "default" --security_groups "default" -block_device_mapping vda=50357:::0 --nic network-id=UUID1 TEST_SERVER

 	The output displays, similar to the following:
     <br><img src="media/Python_Create_Instance.png"  alt="" />